getmubarak/Microservice/lab12/readme.md

 * you should create smaller teams that have all the competencies required to develop and maintain the services they're in charge of.

+ Conway's law, which states that an application will reflect the social boundaries of the organization that produced it.
+But sometimes the opposite is true -the company's organization is formed by the software.
+You might need to reverse Conway's law and build the boundaries the way you want the company to be organized, leaning toward business process consulting.

 ## Step 3 :Embrace Devops Culture

 * Package Management